 This infrared thermometer is super easy to use – just point at the oil you're using to get an accurate digital temperature readout.
 The LCD is backlit so it's easy to read and the auto-off function helps save the battery.
-Can also be used for other cooking temperatures or to read the temperature on almost anything.

 If you use this frequently, it will go through batteries quickly.

 Made of stainless steel with a 12-inch probe.
 Reads temperatures from 50°F to 400°F. Clip is durable and temperature readings are accurate.

 The numbers are a little small, so it can be a little hard to read.